-If the Customer is a consumer in terms of Section 13 German Civil Code (“BGB”), Customer is entitled to the statutory warranty rights.
+If Customer is a consumer pursuant to Section 13 German Civil Code (“BGB”) or Customer only uses the free services, Customer is entitled to the statutory warranty rights.

-If Customer is an entrepreneur in terms of Section 14 German Civil Code (“BGB”) DeepL only assumes liability for faults in the API and the Web-Translator to the extent set out in the following provisions.
+If Customer is an entrepreneur pursuant to Section 14 German Civil Code (“BGB”) DeepL only assumes liability under paid subscriptions for faults in the Products to the extent set out in the following provisions.

-If the services for the API or the Web-Translator provided by DeepL are defective, DeepL shall provide an improved or new service of its choice within a reasonable time as of receiving a written complaint from the Customer.
+If the services for the Products provided by DeepL are defective, DeepL shall provide an improved or new service of its choice within a reasonable time as of receiving a written complaint from Customer.
 If third-party software which DeepL has licensed from third parties is being used, procurement of publicly available upgrades, updates or patches shall be deemed sufficient.

 Customer may reduce the agreed remuneration by a suitable amount if for reasons attributable to DeepL, the proper provision of services is not assured within a reasonable period of time set by Customer.
 The right to reduction is limited to the part of the services which is defective as compared to the monthly remuneration.

-Customer shall immediately inform DeepL of any occurring defects in writing (e-mail sufficient).
+Customer shall immediately inform DeepL of any occurring defects in writing (e-mail to email@example.com sufficient).

 Customer shall assist DeepL in rectifying the defects free of charge, in particular by providing DeepL with all required documents, data and other information required to analyse and correct the defects.